Next Stage Facilitation

 Frequently Asked Questions

 This program is designed for people with experience leading or facilitating groups.
 It is not a foundational skills program and therefore is not suitable for those looking for an introduction to facilitation methods.
-Please consider IF Essentials or our new online program launching in the fall of 2016.

 Absolutely, practice is a core emphasis of all Integral Facilitator® programs.
 The three days are full of small group practice that offers you an opportunity to work with your own personal intention and developmental edge.
 This experience is complemented with live demonstrations and unique“pointing out” instructions that make the subtle dynamics and choices available to a more masterful facilitator visible to everyone.
 Just like a sports team reviewing the last play on the sidelines, you will have the opportunity to freeze frame and zoom in and out on the play-by-play of group interactions.
 You will also be engaged in small group facilitator practice as well as whole group facilitation demonstrations.